phthom/icpmn320/D-Ingress.md

 ```

-You can also go to your browser and type `https://ipaddress//helloworld/phil`
+You can also go to your browser and type `https://<ipaddress>//helloworld/phil`

 ![image-20181206122129771](images/image-20181206122129771.png)

-#### Enabling access logging
+#Task 5: Enabling access logging

 The final step to tie all of the pieces together is to enable **access logging**.
 By default, IBM Cloud Private has disabled access logging but provides a simple way to enable it by editing one of the IBM Cloud Private **ConfigMap** resources.